 Each product has to pass two separate trials (carried out on different dogs) in order to pass.

-There is currently some disagreement as to whether or not antlers are safe for your dog to chew.
+Currently, there is some disagreement as to whether or not antlers are safe for your dog to chew.
 However, the weight of opinion seems to be falling into the NO camp.

 If you do decide to give antlers to your dog, we strongly recommend you insure him and make sure he is covered for dental treatment by your policy.